 Mark S. Fox is the Distinguished Professor of Urban Systems Engineering at the University of Toronto.
 He is a Professor of Industrial Engineering with a cross appointment in the Department of Computer Science, Associate Director for Research in the School of Cities, Director of the Centre for Social Services Engineering, and head of the Enterprise Integration Laboratory.

-Prof. Fox is a Fellow of the Association for the Advancement of Artificial Intelligence, was a AAAI councilor, and was a co-founder of the AAAI Special Interest Group in Manufacturing.
+Prof. Fox is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), was a AAAI councilor, and was a co-founder of the AAAI Special Interest Group in Manufacturing.
 He is a Fellow of the Institute for Electrical and Electronic Engineering (IEEE), and a Fellow of the Engineering Institute of Canada.
 He was a joint fellow of the Canadian Institute for Advance Research and PRECARN.
 He is a past holder of the NSERC Industrial Research Chair in Enterprise Integration, and was a Senior Fellow in the Global Cities Institute.
 He received a B.Sc. in Computer Science from the University of Toronto in 1975, and his Ph.D. in Computer Science from Carnegie-Mellon University in 1983.

 Prior to his return to Toronto, he was an Associate Professor of Computer Science and Robotics at Carnegie Mellon University, He was a founding member of the Robotics Institute, and founding director of the Robotics Institute’s Intelligent Systems Laboratory and Center for Integrated Manufacturing Decision Systems.